artunit/ossocr/README.md

 "buildall" and "cleanall" scripts create the "_tesseract.so" to be added to the python library.

-The main python application (ossocr.py) has several parameters for standalone processing, but is set up by default for hadoop stream processing.
-For standalone and testing, you probably want something like this:
+The python application (ossocr.py) associated with this has several parameters for standalone processing, but is set up by default for hadoop stream processing.
+For standalone and testing, you probably want something like:

 ```
 python ossocr.py -c True -l eng -f page.jpg